Oracle Java Audit

 Common audit triggers include downloading Java updates without subscriptions, past license expirations, unusual changes in Java usage patterns, or internal whistleblower reports.

-What should we do upon receiving an audit notification?
+What should we do when we receive an audit notification?

 Immediately involve your internal compliance team and legal counsel, conduct an internal review of Java installations, and engage external Oracle licensing experts to manage your responses strategically.